COVID-19 Emergency Paid Sick Leave (House Bill H3702) (House Bill H4127)

 - On May 28, 2021, Massachusetts Governor Charlie Baker signed legislation providing every full-time employee up to 40 hours (pro-rated for part-time employees) of job-protected, emergency paid sick leave for certain COVID-19 reasons, including to obtain the COVID-19 vaccination or to recover from symptoms arising from the vaccination.
 The law also creates a $75 million COVID-19 Emergency Paid Sick Leave Fund to reimburse eligible employers for providing their employees with this additional emergency paid sick leave.
-On September 29, 2021, Govenor Baker approved an extension of the Act to April 1, 2022, or until the fund is exhausted.
+This benefit ended on March 15, 2022.

 Reasons for Leave

 - All Massachusetts employers, regardless of size, are required to provide emergency paid sick leave to employees who are unable to work for the following reasons:

 - An employee's need to: (i) self-isolate and care for oneself because of the employee's COVID-19 diagnosis; (ii) get a medical diagnosis, care or treatment for COVID-19 symptoms; or (iii) obtain or recover from the COVID-19 vaccine.

 - An employee's need to care for a family member who (i) is self-isolating due to a COVID-19 diagnosis or (ii) needs medical diagnosis, care or treatment for COVID-19 symptoms.
 A family member is defined the same as in the Massachusetts Paid Family and Medical Leave (PFML) law and includes the employee's spouse, domestic partner, child, or parent, including a spouse's or domestic partner's parent; a person who stood in loco parentis to the employee when such employee was a minor child; and a grandchild, grandparent or sibling of the employee.